jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 We would be grateful for the vendor's assessment of each, and we will provide any additional context, build-environment detail, or targeted test harnesses on request.

 *END OF SCOPE MAP*

+Cannot rely on OTF indefinitely.
+Self-sufficiency is not optional; it is essential.
+However, achieving self-sufficiency requires independent security validation.